FernandoCalmet/Tantra/index.md

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/khanakat/TantraOnline/blob/master/LICENSE.txt).
+Tantra Online Docs is distributed by an [MIT license](https://github.com/khanakat/TantraOnline/blob/master/LICENSE.txt).

-#### Thank you to the contributors of Just the Docs!
+#### Thank you to the contributors of Tantra Online Docs!

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}